hegelocampus/dothask/README.md

 Dotfile setup automation written in Haskell.
 Reverse-engineered/heavily inspired by @anishathalye's [dotbot](https://github.com/anishathalye/dotbot).

 ## How to use:
 Run the tool in the directory containing your dotfiles.
-E.g., if your dotfiles directory is `$HOME/.dotfiles` you should cd into `$HOME/.dotfiles`.
+E.g., if your dotfiles directory is `~/.dotfiles` you should cd into `~/.dotfiles` before running `./dothask`.

 You need to create a `dot.config.yaml` file in your dotfile directory.